Have you been wondering what does it take to get the website (or post/page) on 1st page of Google or any other search engine (Bing/Yahoo and others)?

 5. Internal Links

 An internal link is a link from one page to another within your site.
-For example, when you click on this internal link, you see that you are still at my website.

 Do you remember we were talking about how long the visitor stays on your page?